allinbits/grants/AiB-BUIDL-Grants-and-Bounties-program/PHOTON-Community-Bounty.md

 ## What is PHOTON?

 The PHOTON token is the sole fee token of AtomOne.
-The only way to get PHOTONs is to burn ATONEs, with a one-way burn that is not reversible at the protocol level.
+The only way to mint PHOTONs is to burn ATONEs, with a one-way burn that is not reversible at the protocol level.
 This functionality is enshrined in Article 3 Section 5 of the [AtomOne Constitution](https://github.com/atomone-hub/genesis/blob/main/CONSTITUTION.md#section-5-the-photon-token).
 You can read more about the design in this [Architecture Decision Record](https://github.com/atomone-hub/atomone/blob/main/docs/architecture/adr-002-photon-token.md).

 ## What are the Rewards?